 Soy protein and derivatives: phenylalanine, tyrosine, leucine

-If you are allergic to any of these ingredients (like wheat) or have an intolerance which causes severe physical symptoms, you also need to avoid the hydrolyzed versions of the proteins.
-They are smaller than the whole protein, so their ability to act as allergens may be reduced, but for very sensitive persons, they still present a problem and are best avoided.©Science-y Hair Blog 2013
+Other notes: If you are allergic to any of these ingredients (like wheat) or have an intolerance which causes severe physical symptoms, you may also need to avoid the hydrolyzed versions of the proteins.
+13

 Does it really work to try to “replace” amino acids in the hair with amino acids from an outside source?
 Difficult to say.
 Whether it is because the amino acid from a hair product takes on a functional role (literally replaces that which was lost and starts playing the same role) or just plays a supporting role, they are effective moisturizers and therefore do have benefits in rinse-off and leave-in products.

 Journal of Cosmestc.
 Science, 58, 347-357 , 2007